splynx/powerlynx-doc/networking/teltonika.md

 Also set any other required walled garden entries that might be required by your payment gateway/provider (see the individual payment gateways [here](https://docs.powerlynx.app/finance/main.html)

 ![Teltonika walled garden](images/teltonika_walled_garden.png){data-zoomable}

-## Set the hotspot identifier into the location and splash page